-In general, while the series is almost all well-done, some parts of the narrative could be better.
+In general, while “Murder Among the Mormons” is almost all well-done, some parts of the narrative could be better.
 Hofmann could have had less screen time, and the LDS church could have had more.
 This would fix almost every problem the series has.
 But, nevertheless, fans of true crime shouldn’t hesitate to click play on this series, as the story is interesting.

 By Audrey Shaev